The Last Flight (1931 film): Production

 The film's pre-release titles were Spent Bullets and Single Lady.
 The novel, Single Lady by John Monk Saunders is based on a series of stories featuring the character "Nikki," which were published in Liberty Weekly (November 15, 1930 – January 17, 1931) as Nikki and Her War Birds.

 This was German-born director William Dieterle's first English language picture.
 Since the late 1920s, he had worked in Hollywood directing several German-language versions of American features.
 Variety indicates that William Wellman was originally scheduled to direct The Last Flight.

 Pre-code files indicate that censors objected to sexual innuendo and skimpy clothing in some scenes in the film.
 Modern sources add Yola d'Avril and Luis Alberni to the cast.

 The aircraft scenes in The Last Flight were taken from The Dawn Patrol (1930).

+Elliott Nugent recalled, " We all had a lot of fun making the picture, and it did not occur to me that this was to be my last job as a motionpicture actor."

 Reception

 The Last Flight was critically reviewed by Mordaunt Hall in The New York Times.
 He praised the film with the comment: "From flashes of air battles on the eve of the armistice, 'The Last Flight,' a picture which was offered last evening at the Warners' Strand, branches into a curious but often brilliant study of the post-war psychology of four injured American aviators.
 Their mad waggery and reckless drinking ends darkly for three of them, but the fourth, Cary Lockwood, played by Richard Barthelmess, finds happiness with a girl named Nikki, whose humor and outlook on life has a great deal in common with that of the fliers."

 Starting in the 1970s, the film has been rediscovered and many critics view it as a "neglected gem" or a "lost classic".
 Film historian and critic Dennis Schwartz called The Last Flight "a film that has flown under the radar, but is worth seeking out" and compared it to Ernest Hemingway's The Sun Also Rises.
 He stated: "The visuals are excellent, and the film is fast moving and has a great snappy banter.
 It suffers from none of the awkwardness many of the early talkie films had, and is easily the best pic Dieterle ever shot (...)".
 He also called the performance by Helen Chandler "pitch perfect brilliant".